Py-Himanshu-Patel/Learn-PyTest/README.md

 ## States of Fixtures and Factories

-1. Arrange - prepare everything for our test
+1. `Arrange` - prepare everything for our test
+2. `MockUp` - mock the database, external code or third party API request
-2. Act - state-changing action that kicks off the behavior we want to test
+3. `Act` - state-changing action that kicks off the behavior we want to test
-3. Assert - where we look at that resulting state and check if it looks how we’d expect
+4. `Assert` - where we look at that resulting state and check if it looks how we’d expect
-4. CleanUp - where the test clean up after execution, so other tests aren’t being accidentally influenced by it.
+5. `CleanUp` - where the test clean up after execution, so other tests aren’t being accidentally influenced by it.

 ### Fixtures